 Table 3: Triple-Coincidence rates for DEMP events compared with the SIDIS rates.
-The numbers in brackets are the DEMP rates when all protons detected.
+A cut $W^2 > 4$ GeV2 was applied.
 The online production trigger will be the SIDIS double-coincidence trigger of which rates are also given.

 Figure 12: The acceptance of the momenta and polar angles.
-The top, middle and bottom plots are for electrons, $\pi^-$ and protons, respectively.
-A cut of $Q^2 > 4 \text{ GeV}^2$ is applied.
+The top, middle and bottom plots are for electrons, π^- and protons, respectively.
+Cuts of $Q^2 > 4 \text{ GeV}^2$ and $W^2 > 4 \text{ GeV}^2$ were applied.

-Table 3 lists the triple-coincidence rate of the DEMP events.
+Table 3 lists the triple-coincidence rate of the DEMP events after applying cuts on .
 The rates were calculated with the simulated events weighted by the target luminosity, the SoLID acceptances and unpolarized cross sections.
 The "raw" rates are not corrected by the beam and target polarization, target dilution and so on.
-Our conservatively estimated rate is around 2.66 Hz at $Q^2 > 1$ GeV, or 0.23 Hz at $Q^2 > 4$ GeV.
+Our conservatively estimated rate is around 4.22 Hz at $Q^2 > 1$ GeV2, or 0.20 Hz at $Q^2 > 4$ GeV2.
 For comparison, the table also gives the SIDIS rate which will be the online production trigger rates and is the main background of the DEMP events.